-The Hazard Warning switch is mounted on the top of the steering column as shown in the illustration.
+The Hazard Warning flasher switch is mounted on the top of the steering column.

-Hazard Light Warning Switch
+Hazard Warning Flasher Switch

-To engage the Hazard Warning lights, depress the button on the top of the steering column.
-When the Hazard Warning switch is activated, all directional turn signals will flash off and on to warn oncoming traffic of an emergency.
-Push the button a second time to turn off the flashers.
+Press the button on the top of the steering column to turn on the Hazard Warning flasher.
+When the Hazard Warning flasher is activated, all directional turn signals will flash off and on to warn oncoming traffic of an emergency.
+Press the button a second time to turn off the flashers.